czz592/CT421-Assignment/Report.md

 #### Aoife Mulligan (20307646)

 For this project I began by creating an initial, basic genetic algorithm.
 I was struggling to get it to function properly, so I went and did some research to understand it more.
-I realised that I wasn't fully understanding the crossover and mutation parts.
+I realised that I wasn't fully understanding the crossover and mutation parts after reading this helpful article (https://machinelearningmastery.com/simple-genetic-algorithm-from-scratch-in-python/)[Brownlee, 2021].
 Leo and I worked together to build the mutation and crossover parts then.

-For the second part of part A, Leo and I used
+For part A 1.2 and 1.3, Leo and I used most of our code from 1.1.
+We worked together using Visual Studio's LiveShare extension.

+In part B I struggled a lot to initially understand the problem, which meant that I struggled to understand how to represent a solution.
+After a lot of discussion, Leo and I agreed to try out using a List of lists of bitstrings.
+I thought it would work well since we could index through an array of the weights at the same time.

+When we started implementing it, we used LiveShare most of the time if we could not be in a lab together.
+Leo made a lot of progress on the initial code, and we managed to eventually get it working without bugs.
+I think we ended up representing the problem in a way that made it slightly overcomplicated, especially for Python.
+If I was doing this again, with the same representation, I would probably choose Java.

+Neither of us were very happy with the first results we got from the algorithm, so I thought we should change the initial population, to see if our results start improving.
+We worked on that together.

+We also had some discussions about why our algorithms were performing the way they were, and trying to figure out what they're missing.

 #### Leo Chui (20343266)

-- Refined various components of GA.
-- Layout of the report and basic descriptions.

-### Part B

-Brainstorming and discussing most intuitive way of representing the problem landscape where both parties had equal input.
+For part A, Aoife began working on the algorithm, and I helped her to develop the mutation and crossover sections, along with finishing 1.1 together using LiveShare.
+I set up the GitHub repository for the project after we had some code for 1.1.
+I also created the basic structure of the report, which Aoife then adjusted until we were both happy.
+For A1.2 and 1.3, the code from 1.1 was mostly reuseable.

+For part B, we struggled to figure out how to properly represent the problem.
+Having bins and weights threw us for a while, but after some brainstorming we decided to represent each bin as a list of lists of strings, and then have a separate array of item weights to index into.

+We worked a lot using LiveShare and discord calls, just trying to implement the code and get it functioning.
+There were quite a few issues with our code and we ended up doing a lot of debugging, sanity checks, and refactoring (as you can see in the commit messages).

+Eventually, we got it up and running, but we weren't happy with how the algorithm was moving through generations - it had a lot of fluctuations.
+Aoife suggested changing a few things like the way we generate the population, so we did that together.

+Finally, we discussed the results of our algorithms and compiled this report.